 Innis & Gunn Kith & Kin Stout at The Beer Kitchen ©MDHarding

-If your visiting Glasgow, what about the Tennents tour?
-Discover the history behind Tennents and enjoy a chilled refreshing pint afterwards!
+If you're visiting Glasgow, what about the Tennents tour?
+Discover the history behind Tennents and enjoy a chilled refreshing pint afterward!

 A Pint of Tennents at Tennents Park Brewery ©MDHarding